← Back

 That's why it's essential to distinguish between cultural competence that comes from lived experience and the cultural humility required to engage with low-wealth and racialized communities.

-Cultural humility is a a power-cognizant, relationship-based approach to engaging with others outside your primary social group and the subgroups within them.
+Cultural humility is a power-cognizant, relationship-based approach to engaging with others outside your primary social group and the subgroups within them.
 We all have intersectional identities and we need to consider them when communicating with people who may not share all aspects of them.

 For example, while people may be racialized, they may not share the same economic or educational experiences as others in the racial group that they're associated with.
 Someone can be White, Black or Brown but low-wealth with minimal education beyond high school.
 Others in those same groups can by affluent or wealthy and well educated, having more in common with each other than the low-wealth groups of any racialized identity.
-That's what makes cultural humility imperative in both social impact communications consultants and leaders of the organization where they have engagements
+That's what makes cultural humility imperative in both social impact communications consultants and leaders of the organization where they have engagements.

-When engaging with diverse communities, especially those facing systemic marginalization, adopting an stance of cultural humility is crucial for impactful communications work.
+When engaging with diverse communities, especially those facing systemic marginalization, adopting a stance of cultural humility is crucial for impactful communications work.
 Cultural humility involves a continual openness to learning about others' histories, contexts and realities that shape their experiences.
 It requires developing deep self-awareness about one's own inherent biases and blind spots that stem from privileges or dominant identities.

 Embracing an "egoless" mindset, devoid of arrogance or assumptions that one's perspective is universal, allows for genuinely supportive interactions built on empathetic listening.